nqluc1911/google-images-scraper/README.md

 ### Images Limit

 - `images_limit`: Set the maximum number of images to download per category.
+Google tends to load a maximum of 250 images, but can be lower, 200 is reccomended.
 <br>

 ### Project Info

-- `csv_downloads`: Directory to store CSV files.
+- `csv_downloads`: Directory to store CSV files containg the original link to each image downloaded.
 - `image_downloads`: Directory to store downloaded images.
 - `downloader.py`: Contains class to download images using multi-threading.
 - `email_service.py`: Provides functionality for email notifications (if needed).